sugaryourcoffee/syc-svpro/README.md

 * map column values to new values
 * allocate column values to a key column (since version 0.0.4)
 * count values in columns and use the value as column name
+* aggregate row values and add the sum to the end of the row
 * arithmetic operations on values of columns
 * sort rows base on columns (since version 0.0.9)
 * insert rows to a csv-file (since version 0.0.8)